Paving the way for transitions --- a case for Weyl geometry

 \subsubsection{6.3 Theory ladenness of cosmological observations}

 Positive curvature for spatial folia and static geometry stand in harsh contrast to many features of the present standard model of cosmology.
-Moreover, observational evidence of the cosmic microwave background CMB and from supernovae magnitude-luminosity characteristics, measured with such impressing precision during the last decades, seem to outrule such a model.
-At first glance all that seems to speak against an empirical relevance of the transition/link between electroweak theory and cosmology and Weyl geometric gravity.
+Moreover, observational evidence of the cosmic microwave background CMB and from supernovae magnitude-luminosity characteristics, measured with such impressing precision during the last decades, seem to outrule balanced Einstein-Weyl universes.
+At first glance all that seems to speak against our simple model.

 But we should be careful.
 If we want to judge the empirical reliability of a new theoretical approach we have to avoid rash claims of refutation on the basis of empirical results which have been evaluated and interpreted in a theoretical framework differing in basic respects from the new one. {\em Theory-ladenness of the interpretation} of empirical data is {\em particularly strong in the realm of cosmology}.
 Enlarging the symmetry of the Lagrangian by scale invariance comes down to a {\em drastic shift in the constitutive framework} for the formulation of physical laws.
 Judgement of such a shift demands careful comparative considerations.
 That has to be kept in mind in particular for the evaluation and conclusions drawn from the high precision studies of the cosmic microwave background (Planck and WMAP data).